cyberark/conjur-service-broker/README.md

       # Organization GUID from the platform.
       # This may be obtained by running `cf org --guid {org name}
       id: cbd7a05a-b304-42a9-8f66-6827ae6f78a1
+      annotations:
+        orgName: <org name> # note that this only gets added on service broker api version 2.15 and up, when the attribute is made available to us.
       body:
         # Layer to privilege an entire organzation to a resource
         - !layer